I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Many years ago, I saw a Judas Priest tribute band called "British Steel" at my local rock n roll dive bar.
-As they performed a faithful set of the metal legends' greatest hits, I was particularly by the singer, whose soaring vocal style was a dead ringer for Priest's legendary Rob Halford.
+As they performed a faithful set of the metal legends' greatest hits, I was particularly impressed by the singer, whose soaring vocal style was a dead ringer for the Priest's legendary Rob Halford.
 When they covered the classic Priest track "Victim of Changes," my buddies and I were bowing up and down in front of the stage ala Wayne and Garth of "Saturday Night Live" fame, i.e. "We're not worthy!
 We're not worthy!", which got us a laugh and a high-five from the vocalist.
 It was a pretty cool night of traditional heavy metal worship, which was a rare thing in the grunge-crazed New Jersey suburbs of the mid 1990s.

 Shortly after that show I was flipping through a metal fanzine in a record store and saw a photo of a familiar looking group - identified as an Akron, Ohio based traditional metal band called Winters Bane.
 The 'zine said that the band often gigged around the Northeast as a Judas Priest tribute act, occasionally "opening" their own shows as Winters Bane prior to "headlining" as British Steel.
 When I read that they had recently released their debut album, Heart of a Killer, on Germany's Massacre Records (dang, does a record label name get any more metal than that?)
 I knew I had to track down a copy as soon as possible.